Science in Vivo phase II

 Phase I to Phase II

 The first phase of Science In Vivo established situated engagement as a practice.
-It also documented four categories of this practice for science outreach:
+Learn more about what situated engagement is in the video above, and by exploring this site.

 Phase II: Community exchange sites